 The heart of the framework is the BATS-R-US versatile, high-performance, generalized magnetohydrodynamic code with adaptive mesh refinement that can be configured to solve the governing equations of ideal and resistive MHD, semi-relativistic, anisotropic, Hall, multispecies, and multi-fluid extended magnetofluid equations (XMHD) and non-neutral multifluid plasmas.
 The BATS-R-US is used to model several physics domains, and its high efficiency (faster than real time) is crucial for the success of the framework.

-For space weather related simulations, the SWMF is typically used in two basic configurations: The Alfven Wave Solar-atmosphere Model (AWSoM/AWSoM-R) and the SWMF/Geospace Model.
+For space weather related simulations, the SWMF is typically used in two basic configurations: The Heliosphere Model and the SWMF/Geospace Model.

 THE SUN AND THE SOLAR WIND